-8.9 Termination of Agreement, Resignation, or Removal of Custodian
+9.8 Termination of Agreement, Resignation, or Removal of Custodian

-Either party may terminate this agreement at any time by giving written notice to the other.
+Either party may terminate this Agreement at any time by giving written notice to the other or in another manner and form acceptable to us.
 We can resign as custodian at any time effective 30 days after we send written notice of our resignation to you.
-Upon receipt of that notice, you must make arrangements to transfer your IRA to another financial organization.
-If you do not complete a transfer of your IRA within 30 days from the date we send the notice to you, we have the right, but not the obligation, to transfer your IRA assets to a successor IRA trustee or custodian that we choose in our sole discretion, or we may pay your IRA to you in a single sum.
-We will not be liable for any actions or failures to act on the part of any successor trustee or custodian, nor for any tax consequences you may incur that result from the transfer or distribution of your assets pursuant to this section.
+Upon receipt of that notice, you must make arrangements to transfer your Roth IRA to another financial organization.
+If you do not complete a transfer of your Roth IRA within 30 days from the date we send the notice to you, we may, but shall not be required to, appoint a successor custodian that we choose in our sole discretion.
+Upon any such successor's acceptance of appointment, we shall have the right to transfer your Roth IRA assets to such successor trustee or custodian, or we may distribute your Roth IRA assets to you in a single sum.
+We shall not be liable for any actions or failures to act on the part of any successor trustee or custodian, nor for any tax consequences you may incur that result from the transfer or distribution of your assets pursuant to this section, nor for any losses arising out of such.

-If this agreement is terminated, we may charge to your IRA a reasonable amount of money that we believe is necessary to cover any associated costs, including but not limited to one or more of the following:
+If this Agreement is terminated, we may charge to your Roth IRA a reasonable amount of money that we believe is necessary to cover any associated costs, including but not limited to one or more of the following:

-- Any fees, expenses, or taxes chargeable against your IRA - Any penalties or surrender charges associated with the early withdrawal of any savings instrument or other investment in your IRA
+- Any fees, expenses, or taxes chargeable against your Roth IRA - Any penalties or surrender charges associated with the early withdrawal of any savings instrument or other investment in your Roth IRA

-If we are a nonbank custodian required to comply with Regulations section 1.408-2(e) and we fail to do so or we are not keeping the records, making the returns, or sending the statements as are required by forms or regulations, the IRS may require us to substitute another trustee or custodian.
+If we are required to comply with Regulations section 1.408-2(e), and we fail to do so, or we are not keeping the records, making the returns, or sending the statements as are required by forms or regulations, the IRS may require us to substitute another trustee or custodian.

-We may establish a policy requiring distribution of the entire balance of your IRA to you in cash or property if the balance of your IRA drops below the minimum balance required under the applicable investment or policy established.
+We may establish a policy requiring distribution of the entire balance of your Roth IRA to you in cash or property if the balance of your Roth IRA drops below the minimum balance required under the applicable investment or policy established.

-8.10 Successor Custodian
+9.9 Successor Custodian

-If our organization changes its name, reorganizes, merges with another organization (or comes under the control of any federal or state agency), or if our entire organization (or any portion that includes your IRA) is bought by another organization, that organization (or agency) will automatically become the trustee or custodian of your IRA, but only if it is the type of organization authorized to serve as an IRA trustee or custodian.
+If our organization changes its name, reorganizes, merges with another organization (or comes under the control of any federal or state agency), or if our entire organization (or any portion which includes your Roth IRA) is bought by another organization, that organization (or agency) shall automatically become the trustee or custodian of your Roth IRA, but only if it is the type of organization authorized to serve as a Roth IRA trustee or custodian.

-8.11 Amendments
+9.10 Amendments

-We have the right to amend this agreement at any time consistent with the provisions of applicable law without obtaining your consent, or the consent of your spouse or your beneficiary(ies).
+We have the right to amend this Agreement at any time.
+Any amendment we make to comply with the Code and related regulations does not require your consent.
 You will be deemed to have consented to any other amendment unless, within 30 days from the date we send the amendment, you notify us in writing that you do not consent.

-8.12 Withdrawals or Transfers
+9.11 Withdrawals or Transfers

-All requests for withdrawal or transfer will be in writing on a form provided by or acceptable to us.
+All requests for withdrawal or transfer shall be in writing on a form provided by or acceptable to us.
 The method of distribution must be specified in writing or in any other method acceptable to us.
 The tax identification number of the recipient must be provided to us before we are obligated to make a distribution.
-Withdrawals will be subject to all applicable tax and other laws and regulations, including but not limited to possible early distribution penalty taxes, surrender charges, and withholding requirements.
+Withdrawals shall be subject to all applicable tax and other laws and regulations, including but not limited to possible early withdrawal penalties or surrender charges, and withholding requirements.